Jan 22, 2015

 How to Freeze The Gnocchi

 Once the gnocchi are arranged on the baking sheet, place into the freezer and freeze the gnocchi.
 Once frozen, divide gnocchi into portions.
-Transfer the gnocchi into freezer bags and store, frozen, for up to a month.
+Transfer the gnocchi into freezer bags and store, frozen, for up to 1 month.

 Other Recipes to Try